All you need to know about sending money with MoneyGram

 MoneyGram doesn't offer special promotions to Monito users

 Monito cannot access real-time pricing information from MoneyGram

 MoneyGram fees generally vary depending on the amount sent, the send and receive countries, as well as the payment and receive methods.
-Here are a few simple rules of thumb for saving on fees with MoneyGram:
+Here how you can save on fees with MoneyGram:

 - When sending money online with MoneyGram, it’s best to pay by bank transfer if this is available.

-- Sending to a bank account is usually less expensive than sendindg money for cash pick-up.
+- Sending to a bank account is usually less expensive than sending money for cash pick-up.